robertcash/TCMRideCompareBot/README.md

 As you can you see after sending our message, we convert the user to the next state "ask_end" so when the user next messages the bot, they will be in the step where they provide where they want to go.

-In the next state, we receive the coordinates from our message_parser and we save it to our user object in our database so we can refer to it later when we do the comparisons because variables with network requests aren't saved from request to request in a regular running program.
+In the next state, we receive the coordinates from our message_parser and we save it to our user object in our MySQL database so we can refer to it later when we do the comparisons because variables with network requests aren't saved from request to request in a regular running program.
 We do this with these lines:

 ```
   user.start_lat = messenger_parser.lat
   user.start_lng = messenger_parser.lng
+  user.save()
 ```

 Our user object saves the following things as seen in db.py: